-Sweet Gum has forest green deciduous foliage on a tree with an oval habit of growth.
-The lobed palmate leaves turn an outstanding crimson in the fall.
+Variegated Sweet Gum has attractive yellow-variegated forest green foliage on a tree with an oval habit of growth.
+The lobed palmate leaves are highly ornamental and turn an outstanding crimson in the fall.
 However, the fruit can be messy in the landscape and may require occasional clean-up.